davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 explores R2 for each combination of 2 predictors on temperature, using a smaller training subset
 * OpenMeteoEDA_202306_v003 explores R2 for select combinations of 2 predictors on temperature, using the full training subset
 * OpenMeteoEDA_202306_v003 runs every combination of 2 predictors on todSeason, using a smaller training subset
+* OpenMeteoEDA_202306_v003 explores R2 for each combination of 2 predictors on todSeason, using a smaller training subset